Immigration to Hong Kong: Recent developments

+Impacts of COVID-19 pandemic

+Cases of COVID-19 in detention staff and detainees have led to suspension of visits from family and friends to detention centres.

 Immigration categories

-There are two main immigration categories in effect as of March 2016.

 Skilled immigrants

-This is a quota-based program that seeks to attract highly skilled persons to settle in Hong Kong.
+Quality Migrant Admission Scheme (QMAS) is a program that seeks to attract highly skilled persons to settle in Hong Kong.
 An applicant does not need to obtain a job offer in advance before entering into Hong Kong on a "skilled immigrants" transfer.
 Two sets of points system are used to evaluate applicants.
 These are the Achievement Based Points Test and the General Points Test.

+Top Talent Pass Scheme is a program that seeks to attract persons who have a high income or have a degree from a top university to settle in Hong Kong.
+Like QMAS, an applicant does not need to obtain a job offer in advance before entering into Hong Kong.